nofitnessforpurpose/LOGMETER/README.md

 Make sure your cell format is set to Date & Time, so it displays correctly.

-A scatter plot is utilised due to the dynamic logging technique employed as a data reduction technique in the logged file.
+An XY scatter plot is utilised due to the dynamic logging technique employed as a data reduction technique in the logged file.

 <BR>